 This group is led by the NHS Employers' Head of Equality and Inclusion.
 The Trust has supported the pilot metrics and will comply with the WDES reporting and submissions.

-The WDES is due to become mandatory in 2019
+The WDES is now mandatory as of 2019

 The Sexual Orientation Monitoring (SOM) records the sexual orientation of all patients/service users aged over 16 years across all health services in England.
 It also covers local authorities with responsibilities for adult social care in all service areas where it may be relevant to record this data using a standardised format.